vijaymanikantareddy/Java-Prep/README.md

 i = 5
 ```

-## 2. Nested for Loop
+## 2. Nested for Loop 🪆

 ### Use Case

-Often used for printing patterns or working with multi-dimensional data.
+Ideal for patterns or multi-dimensional data.

 ### Example